Over the decades, there have been many ideas about what it means to “live well”; ultimately “good living” looks different for everyone.

 How to Use this Wheel of Life

 Using the diagram below as a template, if it’s helpful, score on a scale of 1-10 where you feel you are in each of the dimensions and think about what score you’d like to achieve realistically in the next month/year or whatever achievable time frame you have in mind.
-Then, looking at your completed wheel, you could use this information to decide which areas will be a priority.
+Then, looking at your completed wheel; you could use this information to decide which areas will be a priority.

-Keep in mind that many of these areas are connected, for example intellectual or occupational health can be aligned with spiritual, especially if intellectual or occupational wellness provides a sense of meaning or purpose.
+As the images show, many of these areas are connected, for example intellectual or occupational health can be aligned with spiritual, especially if intellectual or occupational wellness provides a sense of meaning or purpose.

 Develop a plan with helpful timeframes and don’t forget to include what resources you may need – whether that’s talking to a friend, borrowing a book from the library, or starting a new course – to help you get ahead.

-• Physical – this doesn’t just mean exercise; it might be lifestyle, and how well you eat and sleep.
+- Physical – this doesn’t just mean exercise; it might be lifestyle, and how well you eat and sleep.
 (If you’re having problems sleeping or having weird dreams you might like my book Answers In The Dark: Grief, Sleep and How Dreams Can Help You Heal.)
 Keep in mind exercise doesn’t necessarily have to mean a high intensity workout either, it could include dancing round your kitchen or doing some gardening.
 This area might also include how well you recognise your early warning signs that you’re not ok (like heart pounding, or shallow breathing) so that you can get ahead of managing how that makes you feel (see below).
+It might also include the power of (and giving yourself permission) to make space for “play”, something we now know is important for our well-being.

-• Emotional – this area might focus on improving our emotional intelligence.
+- Emotional – this area might focus on improving our emotional intelligence.
 Eg., how well do you know what you’re feeling when you feel it?
 Can you label your emotions helpfully and can you distinguish between feeling stressed and feeling anxious, for example?
 How good are you at reading your own or others emotions and responding helpfully?
 How good are you at managing your emotions?

-• Social – This includes your tribe, the people you spend time with.
+- Social (incl.
+Relationships) – This includes your tribe, the people you spend time with.
 This doesn’t always mean just friends or family, it might also include colleagues and associates.
 How would you rate your social wellness right now?
 Do the people in your life lift you up, or bring you down?
 This also doesn’t always mean going out and partying.
 You might decide to try a college course, take up a new hobby or start some volunteering.
 From the Intellectual perspective above, this might also include people you can have deep and meaningful conversations with, which can also be quite a spiritual experience.

-• Occupational – what do you want to achieve professionally?
+- Contribution (incl.
+Occupational) – what do you want to achieve professionally?
 Do you feel appreciated and are you using your skills meaningfully?
 When do you feel “in the zone”?
 (Again, see also Spiritual).
 Do you know what your strengths are (in all areas of your life) and can you articulate them?
 Do you recognise the transferable skills you have between home (eg, from planning a meal to parenting) and work, like juggling diaries/managing money and conflict resolution?
 Occupational doesn’t necessarily mean paid work, so could mean volunteering too.

-• Financial – from being able to save money, cover your bills regularly, invest in a business, buy a house or clear some debt.
+- Wealth (Financial) – from being able to save money, cover your bills regularly, invest in a business, buy a house or clear some debt.
 If you’re struggling with your finances, you may also find these links useful.

 The Wheel of Life activity, aligned with the Circle of Wellness this way, recognises that our well-being is inter-connected and that you can set goals based on which areas you may want to prioritise, and these may change over time.
 You can revisit the wheel when you need, in the same way as you can redesign your Vision Board as and when it’s helpful or adjust your goals as life changes.
 The important thing is not to put yourself under so much pressure that it takes you off course or slows you down.
 See the Wheel of Life instead as a springboard to take you towards the life you want to life.